zabbix/zabbix/src/go/plugins/mysql/README.md

 ## Configuration
 Open the Zabbix Agent configuration file (zabbix_agent2.conf) and set the required parameters.

-**Plugins.Mysql.CallTimeout** — The maximum time in seconds for waiting when a request has to be done.
+**Plugins.Mysql.CallTimeout** — The maximum amount of time in seconds to wait for a request to be done.
 *Default value:* equals the global Timeout configuration parameter.
 *Limits:* 1-30

-**Plugins.Mysql.Timeout** — The maximum time in seconds for waiting when a connection has to be established.
+**Plugins.Mysql.Timeout** — The maximum amount of time in seconds to wait for a connection to be established.
 *Default value:* equals the global Timeout configuration parameter.
 *Limits:* 1-30